ESTEEM PUBLIC SCHOOL

 Languages: Aimed at equipping the learners to develop effective listening and speaking skills.
 The language teachers may devise their own methods and parameters for assessment of the languages.

 Science: Practical work and activities in Science may be undertaken as suggested by the NCERT Syllabus and Text Books.
-The following link in CBSE website may be referred to: Science Activity class VIII Social Science: Map or the project work may be undertaken as suggested by the NCERT Syllabus and Text Book.

-Social Science: Map or the project work may be undertaken as suggested by the NCERT Syllabus and Text Book.
+Social Science: : Map or the project work may be undertaken as suggested by the NCERT Syllabus and Text Book.

 Grading Scale for Scholastic Areas (Classes VI-VIII) (School will award grades as per the following grading scale) Grading Scale for Scholastic Areas (Class-IX) (School will award grades as per the following grading scale)